-Today at EBACE, Nextant Aerospace launched the $4.95 million 400XTi (the “i” stands for innovation) as the latest evolution of its remanufactured Beechjet.
-Compared to the 400XT, the new version introduces a number of improvements, including an all-new cabin that offers more space and reducednoise.
+Nextant Aerospace recently introduced the 400XTi model as the latest evolution of the remanufactured light business jet.
+Compared to the 400XT, the new version (the “i” stands for innovation) introduces a number of improvements, including an all-new cabin that offers more space and reducednoise.